node-loaders/loaders/workspaces/mock/README.md

         join: joinSpy, // Mocked when imported from './module.js' file only },
       'node:path': {
-        [maxDepth]: -1, // Mocked in any child of './module.js'
+        [maxDepth]: -1, // Mocked a configurable deep
         resolve: resolveSpy,
       },
     });